b-b3rn4rd/omni-task-two/README.md

 In order to organise pipeline workflow, I'm tagging docker images differently depending on a branch.

 * If a branch is `master` then the tag format is `major.manor.patch` where `patch` is a build id
-* For all other brancges the tag format is `major.manor.patch-gitsha1` where `patch` is a build id and `gitsha1` is current commit sha1
+* For all other branches the tag format is `major.manor.patch-gitsha1` where `patch` is a build id and `gitsha1` is current commit sha1

 **Dockerhub link: https://cloud.docker.com/repository/registry-1.docker.io/bernard/omni-task-two**